-Grantees must establish and enforce safeguards to prevent employees, consultants, collaborators, and members of governing bodies who may be involved in grant-supported activities from participating in or in any way attempting to use his or her position to influence those activities in which he or she knows or has reason to know he or she has a financial interest.
+Grantees must establish safeguards to prevent employees, consultants, collaborators, and members of governing bodies who may be involved in grant-supported activities from participating in or in any way attempting to use their position to influence those activities in which they know or have reason to know they have a financial interest.
+Grantees must enforce within their institutions all such applicable safeguards.
+If the grantee carries out CIRM-funded research through contractors or collaborators, the grantee institution must take reasonable steps to ensure that investigators working for such entities comply with established safeguards.
 An acceptable standard for such a policy, for example, may be found in 42 CFR Part 50, Subpart F (Responsibility of Applicants for Promoting Objectivity in Research for Which PHS Funding Is Sought) (effective October 1, 2000).
 The grantee organization must promptly notify CIRM if and when the grantee organization takes a suspension or separation action involving a financial conflict of interest against a PI or other investigator on the CIRM grant.